Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 Nepal runs two underused subsidy schemes that materially reduce the cost of a major illness if you actually file the paperwork.

 Cancer Upachar Dan at Bhaktapur Cancer Hospital.
-The hospital management committee funds full treatment or Rs 5,000 subsidy for around 200 destitute cancer patients per year, funded by a government grant of Rs 35 lakh and patient charges of Rs 5,000 per treated case.
+The hospital management committee funds full treatment or Rs 5,000 subsidy for around 200 destitute cancer patients per year, drawing on a government grant of Rs 35 lakh and patient charges of Rs 5,000 per treated case.
 Application is at the hospital's social-welfare desk.

 Free hemodialysis at registered government and partner centres for all Nepali citizens, since 2016.
 You typically still pay for travel, accompanying caregiver, vascular access surgery, and some consumables.